aydrienlaw/tp/docs/team/limzerui.md

         *   Developed testing cases and code for core components including `Ui` (ensuring correct display of messages), `InputValidator` (comprehensive validation scenarios), `Parser` (correct command parsing), `InvalidCommandTest` (handling of invalid commands), `UnmarkCommandTest` (verifying unmarking logic), and `ArgumentParserTest`.

 *   **Contributions to the User Guide:**
-    *   Wrote the documentation for the `add` and `bye` features.
+    *   Wrote the documentation for the `add` and `bye` features, FAq and Command Summary sections.
-    *   Added the Command Summary section.
-    *   Wrote the FAQ section.

 *   **Contributions to the Developer Guide:**
     *   Set up the initial skeleton of the Developer Guide.